amirmadethis/RocketPatrol-Moded/README.md

 ## Redesign the game's artwork, UI, and sound to change its theme/aesthetic (60)
 - A new background was created for the game from scratch using Procreate.
 (Artwork was done by me)
 - A new sprite was created for the spaceship.png to represent itself as a ship.
 (Artwork was done by me)
 - A new sprite was created for the rocket.png to represent itself as a TNT bomb.
-(Artwork was done by me)
+(Artwork was done by mye)
 - explosion.png was redesigned changing the appearance of the game using a colder color pallet.
 - Rocket shot sound was replaced by the cropped version of the following .wav file: https://freesound.org/people/EverHeat/sounds/208748/
 - explosion sound was replaced by the cropped version of the following .wav file: https://freesound.org/people/derplayer/sounds/587179/